infinitydaemon/OpSec-Kernel/Documentation/kbuild/makefiles.rst

 Two variables are used when defining custom rules:

 $(src)
-  $(src) is the directory where the Makefile is located.
+  $(src) is a relative path which points to the directory where the Makefile is located.
 Always use $(src) when referring to files located in the src tree.

 $(obj)
-  $(obj) is the directory where the target is saved.
+  $(obj) is a relative path which points to the directory where the target is saved.
 Always use $(obj) when referring to generated files.
-Use $(obj) for pattern rules that need to work for both generated files and real sources (VPATH will help to find the prerequisites not only in the object tree but also in the source tree).

   Example::